vasekhodina/blivet_gv_visualization/README.md

 # blivet_gv_visualization
 How to use of Fedora 23:

-1. Install graphviz library, python3 and blivet-data if you don't have it already: "sudo dnf install graphviz blivet-data"
+1. Install python3, graphviz library, emoji symbol fonts and blivet-data if you don't have it already: "sudo dnf install graphviz gdouros-symbola-fonts  blivet-data"

 2. Install python libraries via pip: "python3 -m pip install graphviz emoji"